 It lacks more advanced features like WiFi connectivity and remote/app control, but makes up for it with smart navigation, an extra-large dustbin, adjustable suction, convenient scheduling and 2-in-1 functionality.

-Costing only $299.99, the V8S is also a LOT less expensive than most vacuum-only robotic cleaners.
+Costing only on Amazon, the V8S is also a LOT less expensive than most vacuum-only robotic cleaners.

 Our Impression – iLife V8s Robotic Vacuum & Mop